The Could-Have-Been-Greater Moment

 In fact, by that time, the picture had been whittled and rearranged into more or less the form that has come down to us.
 Previews on August 13 and 27, 1942 of the picture as Sturges made it (but with the title Great Without Glory) had gotten a mixed response, whereas Sturges’ previous pictures had garnered raves.
 De Sylva was more convinced than ever that major surgery was called for, and that’s what the picture got — probably between September and December ’42 while Sturges was busy shooting The Miracle of Morgan’s Creek.

 Of the three pictures Sturges left behind at Paramount, only The Miracle of Morgan’s Creek was left as he made it; the other two got major overhauls from De Sylva and his editors.
-Miracle opened in January 19, 1944 and was an immediate smash hit.
+Miracle opened on January 19, 1944 and was an immediate smash hit.
 De Sylva’s cut of Hail the Conquering Hero was previewed the next month and was a disaster.
 Sturges offered to come back to Paramount without pay and re-edit and reshoot Hero and Great Without Glory “to everyone’s satisfaction.”
 He was allowed to doctor (and save) Hail the Conquering Hero — after all, that was a comedy, Sturges’ specialty.
 But on Great Without Glory (now The Great Moment) De Sylva put his foot down; that, he figured, was a waste of time and money.

 Sturges tried the same tactical error that had failed before.
 He appealed to Y. Frank Freeman, saying there was still time “to save ‘The Great Moment’ from the mediocre and shameful career it is going to have in its present form and under its present title.”
 As it was, he said, the picture was “a guaranteed, gild-edged disaster”; a little time and money (“less than fifty thousand dollars”) could result in “a picture of dignity and merit.”
 But Paramount was indisposed to be accommodating; Freeman did not reply.

 And so Preston Sturges’ Triumph over Pain remained The Great Moment as we know it today, shoved out into release in September ’44, nearly two-and-a-half years after shooting was complete.
-If it looks like the beginning of the end, a glaring “uh-oh,” to us now, it wasn’t quite that obvious to everyone at the time.
+If it looks like the beginning of the end, a glaring “uh-oh”, to us now, it wasn’t quite that obvious to everyone at the time.
 Sturges still had his partisans, and some of them were better disposed to the picture than historians have been since. “[A]t least,” said Bosley Crowther in the New York Times, “Mr. Sturges has triumphed over stiffness in screen biography.”
 Likewise The New Yorker’s John Lardner: “…shows clearly that film biographies need not wear stuffing in their shirts.”
 In Variety, “Sten” called the story “compelling” and predicted it “should prove to be a good grosser.”
 But Sten was wrong.
 Other critics were less kind, and financially The Great Moment turned out every bit the disaster Sturges had glumly predicted.

 I first planned this post with the idea of doing a compare-and-contrast between Sturges’ published script and the finished film.
 But that way lies madness; Buddy De Sylva and his crew made such a total hash of things that trying to follow The Great Moment with script in hand is like being backstage prompter for an actor who never learned his lines and keeps hopping around from scene to scene at random.